Yoga Precepts in the Indian Independence Movement

 “One’s opponent… must be weaned from error by patience and sympathy….
 Patience means self-suffering.
 So the doctrine [of truthfulness] came to mean vindication of truth, not by infliction of suffering on the opponent, but on one’s self.”

-Gandhi shamed both the British oppressors into giving up their crown jewel of India, and the hate-filled sectarian mobs fighting over the spoils into laying down their swords.
+By appealing to the moral force that lies deep within each of us, Gandhi both persuaded the British oppressors to give up their crown jewel of India, and disarmed the hate-filled sectarian mobs fighting over the spoils.

 Ahimsa (Nonviolence) as a Moral Force